kwang19/chessboard/README.md

 Boom!
 You have a chessboard in your Rails app.
 Now play chess with yourself.
 ![chessboard](https://cloud.githubusercontent.com/assets/12648587/18617936/ef82b3fc-7da9-11e6-8715-791673b37842.png)

+### Artificial Intelligence with `include_ai`

+Run `rails g chessboard --chessboard-type=include_ai` to have some AI.
+Otherwise playing with a computer that only makes random moves is no fun and you will always win.
+So use the `include_ai` option and it will give you some tough fight.

 ### Specify `chessboard-type`

 You can also specify the `chessboard-type` to generate different chessboards.
 So far the available chessboard types are following:

 1. `only_legal_moves`
 2. `play_random_computer`
+3. `include_ai`
 3. `empty_board`
 4. `random_vs_random`
 5. `highlight_legal_moves`